Where do I get Drop/Add forms?

 How do I figure my GPA?

 In general, add all quality points and divide by the total GPA hours.
-Special rules apply to repeated courses; see a full-time employee in the Records Office, Cope 106.
+Special rules apply to repeated courses; see a full-time employee in the Registrar's Office, Cope 106.
 Refer to "Academic Regulations" section in the online catalog for detailed explanation of computing GPA.

 What is the minimum GPA for the dean's list?